int128/ghcp/README.md

 brew install int128/ghcp/ghcp
 ```

-You need to get a personal access token from the [settings](https://github.com/settings/tokens) and set it to the `GITHUB_TOKEN` environment variable or `--token` option.
+You need to get a personal access token from the [settings](https://github.com/settings/tokens) and set it to `GITHUB_TOKEN` environment variable or `--token` option.

 ### Commit files to a branch

-To commit the files to the default branch:
+To commit files to the default branch:

 ```sh
 ghcp commit -u OWNER -r REPO -m MESSAGE file1 file2
 ```

-To commit the files to the `feature` branch:
+To commit files to `feature` branch:

 ```sh
 ghcp commit -u OWNER -r REPO -b feature -m MESSAGE file1 file2
 ```

-If the `feature` branch does not exist, ghcp will create it.
+If `feature` branch does not exist, ghcp will create it from the default branch.

-To create a `feature` branch based on the `develop` branch:
+To create `feature` branch from `develop` branch:

 ```sh
 ghcp commit -u OWNER -r REPO -b feature --parent=develop -m MESSAGE file1 file2
 ```

-If the branch already exists, ghcp will fail.
+If `feature` branch already exists, ghcp will fail.
-It supports only fast-forward for now.
+Currently only fast-forward is supported.

 ghcp performs a commit operation as follows:

 - An author and committer of a commit are set to the login user (depending on the token).
 - If the branch has same files, do not create a new commit.
 It prevents an empty commit.
 - It excludes `.git` directories.
-- Do not support `.gitconfig`.
+- It does not support `.gitconfig`.

 You can set the following options.